-From Amsterdam to Tokyo and London to Chicago… Electronic dance music culture is all around.
-Here at Our House Museum, we aim to tell the journey of the music genre from a rebellious underground community evolving into a global cultural phenomenon through a variety of (interactive) exhibits and installations.
+From Amsterdam to Tokyo and London to Chicago… Electronic music culture is all around.
+Here at Our House , we aim to tell the journey of the music genre from a rebellious underground community evolving into a global cultural phenomenon through immersive audiovisual shows and a variety of interactive installations and exhibits.

 The History Masterclass

 Explore the roots of electronic music and learn about its journey through the eyes of some of its creators: DJ-producers Kevin Saunderson, Carl Cox, Armin van Buuren, Diplo, and Charlotte de Witte.

 These five icons will take you on a musical journey spanning over four decades of electronic music - starting with the days of disco and the warehouses of Chicago, to the multi-million-dollar industry it has become today.

 Are you ready to compose your own beat and learn how to mix tracks?
 The visual composer lets you interact with other guests to make your own beat and teaches your all the inner workings of the different layers in electronic music.

 Our custom-made DJ Speed Course gives you a crash course in mixing and will tests your DJ mixing skills.